The 442nd Regimental Combat Team and the 100th Infantry Battalion (Separate) were involved in five major battle campaigns during the war. These were:

 The Anti-Tank Company of the 442nd RCT participated in the Southern France Campaign from August 15, 1944 to September 14, 1944, when they took part in the D-Day Invasion of Southern France (Operation Anvil).
 There they dropped into France on gliders and took up defensive positions in support of the 517th Parachute Infantry Regiment.
 They later rejoined the 442nd RCT in the Vosges Mountains.

 The battle history of a military unit must be recorded and created.
 The U.S. Army gave the Japanese American soldiers of the 442nd Regimental Combat Team and the 100th Battalion ample publicity through press releases, newsreel films and photographs.
 At the end of the war the Information-Education Section, Mediterranean Theater of Operations, U.S. Army, produced a short history of the 442nd.
 The title of this pamphlet was The Story of the 442d Combat Team.
 Orville C. Shirey wrote the unit's "official" history titled Americans, The Story of the 442d Combat Team which was published in December 1946.
-These two works will be featured on this site.

 Government Policy Regarding 442nd RCT and 100th Battalion Publicity This letter from the Assistant Secretary of War John J. McCloy's office to General Surles (director of War Department's Bureau of Public Relations) gives an indication of the War Deparment policy for publicity of the newly formed 442nd Regimental Combat Team, 100th Infantry Battalion and the Military Intelligence Service Language School.
 The Assistant Secretary of war's directive mentioned in this letter has not been located in the Archives, but this letter is consistent with the publicity that the 442nd RCT, 100th Battalion, and Military Intelligence Service received during and after the war.